 - Competitive interest rates — Marcus offers competitive interest rates, but you’ll typically need excellent credit to qualify for the lowest rates.
 And interest rates are typically higher for longer-term loans.

-- On-time payments rewards — After you make 12 consecutive monthly payments in full and on time, Marcus offers an on-time payment reward that allows you to defer a payment without paying additional interest on the deferred amount.
+- On-time payment rewards — After you make 12 consecutive monthly payments in full and on time, Marcus offers an on-time payment reward that allows you to defer a payment without paying additional interest on the deferred amount.

 Read our Marcus personal loan review to learn more.

-Why Discover stands out: With loan terms ranging from 36 months to 84 months, Discover can help you consolidate and pay down debt within a timeframe that fits your lifestyle and budget.
+Why Discover stands out: With loan terms ranging from 36 months to 84 months, Discover can help you consolidate and pay down debt within a time frame that fits your lifestyle and budget.